avinash28196/Java-Interview-Prep/00_Core_Java/threads.md

-#Java Threads
+# Java Threads

 #### 11. What is the difference between processes and threads ?
-A process is an execution of a program, while a [Thread](http://docs.oracle.com/javase/7/docs/api/java/lang/Thread.html) is a single execution sequence within a process.
+A process is an execution of a program, while a [Thread](http://docs.oracle.com/javase/7/docs/api/java/lang/Thread.html) is a single execution sequence within a process and alsp thread is a subset of process.
 A process can contain multiple threads.
 A [Thread](http://docs.oracle.com/javase/7/docs/api/java/lang/Thread.html) is sometimes called a lightweight process.

 #### 12. Explain different ways of creating a thread.Which one would you prefer and why ?
 There are three ways that can be used in order for a [Thread](http://docs.oracle.com/javase/7/docs/api/java/lang/Thread.html) to be created: